 Difference between a User Mailbox and a Shared Mailbox

 The main difference between a user mailbox and a shared mailbox is that the shared mailbox is associated with a disabled user.
-Shared mailbox is mainly used to allow login access for multiple users.
+A shared mailbox is mainly used to allow login access for multiple users.
 It is the same when multiple users use a user mailbox and a shared mailbox at the same time.

 A user mailbox can work as a shared mailbox, as long as you grant full mailbox access permission on the user mailbox to the other users.
-These users can log on the user mailbox.
+These users can log onto the user mailbox.
 However, it is not recommended.
-For security concerns, if you want multiple users to log on one mailbox, please use a shared mailbox.
+For security concerns, if you want multiple users to log on to one mailbox, please use a shared mailbox.